recordingpreservation/nrpf-website/_programs/nrpf-grants.md

 bodyClass: page-about
 ---

-The Foundation awards grants to digitally preserve at-risk audio collections in order to advance our mandate to preserve recorded sound heritage.
+In pursuing its mandate to preserve recorded sound heritage, the Foundation awards grants to digitally preserve audio collections that are stored on at-risk or obsolete physical media.
 Since 2016, the Foundation has distributed over a quarter of a million dollars to promote and preserve recorded sound history.

 ## Grants Awarded (since 2016)